jesseduffield/jesseduffield.github.io/_posts/2022-1-23-True-Code-Reuse-In-Go.md

 We can all agree that class inheritance is problematic because it can lead to rigid class hierarchies and often it makes more sense to model relationships between objects as _has-a_ (composition) rather than _is-a_ (inheritance).
 So it's suspicious that the Gang Of Four whose design patterns book popularised the phrase 'Favour composition over class inheritance' went on to fill that book with design patterns that almost all involved class inheritance.

-What's the special sauce in class inheritance that makes its absence so jarring for newcomers to Go??
+Something's going on.
+I feel a discussion on what's so bad about class inheritance could benefit from spending more time asking: what's so _good_ about class inheritance, such that its absence can feel so stunting to Go newcomers?
 Turns out it has nothing to do with class hierarchies.

 Reading through the typical blog post on the topic, you'll be told that the closest relative to class inheritance in Go is struct embedding.
 The idea is that you can wrap an interface in your struct and in doing so, you can forward method calls to that embedded struct.
 To give a classic (and infamous) example, your car struct can embed an engine to handle engine-ey stuff: